n3tuk/action-synchronise-upstream/README.md

   with `.templateignore` in the root directory in the same format as `.gitignore`.
 Follow the [glob pattern][glob-pattern] in defining the files and folders that the action should excluded.
+- Add support for updates and removal of files inside the downstream repository as configured inside the `cookiecutter.json` file, allowing easier migration of existing files and removal of old files as part of standard updates.

 [glob-pattern]: https://en.wikipedia.org/wiki/Glob_(programming)